NoamMirel2/Security-project/README.md

 In my repository here i have my Script you can run it and see how it works.
 I also have the Documentation here in the README.md file.
 I have labels.txt file here i has all the lables needed for training the program.
 There is an images folder here as well it contains all the images, and the "xml" files of the images.
+There is also a full_database.zip file, it's the file that contains all the labeled images from CVAT software.